kyverno/kyverno/charts/kyverno/README.md

 - `extraArgs` has been replaced with `admissionController.container.extraArgs`
 - `extraInitContainers` has been replaced with `admissionController.extraInitContainers`
 - `extraContainers` has been replaced with `admissionController.extraContainers`
+- `podLabels` has been replaced with `admissionController.podLabels`
+- `podAnnotations` has been replaced with `admissionController.podAnnotations`

 - Labels and selectors have been reworked and due to immutability, upgrading from `v2` to `v3` is going to be rejected.
 The easiest solution is to uninstall `v2` and reinstall `v3` once values have been adapted to the changes described above.